 Psychology Internship Position - Juvenile Justice and Forensic Psychology Track

 The UC Davis Children’s Hospital/CAARE Center has sustained an APA-Approved doctoral internship program since 2003.
 Starting July 1, 2019, we will have a Juvenile Justice and Forensic Psychology track.
 This new track will join the three existing CAARE Center tracks.
-The new Doctoral Psychology Internship position in Juvenile Justice and Forensic Psychology track is accredited by APA (APPIC Number 177111).
 This internship is funded by the UC Davis CAARE Center in partnership with the Sacramento County Probation department.
 Interns will spend approximately 50% of their time completing assessments, including child welfare evaluations (e.g., parent-child bonding, termination of parental rights, parenting capacity, and parent ability to benefit from services), juvenile competency to stand trial evaluations, and juvenile sex offender risk assessments.
 In addition, interns will provide therapy and consultation in a local Youth Detention Facility.
 Interns will also conduct activities related to court testimony.
 Interns will be provided training in one empirically based approach, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and will also receive experience working with sexually exploited youth.
 Interested applicants must come from an APA accredited program, have an interest in juvenile justice/forensic psychology, and experience completing assessments and working with adolescents.
 Please submit an application via the AAPI portal indicating interest in the Juvenile Justice and Forensic Psychology track.

 To obtain more information about the CAARE Center Clinical Psychology Training Program, please see the program brochure (PDF).